skiptoniam/ppmData/readme.md

 reducing low errors for geostatistical prediction (Diggle & Ribeiro, 2007).
 The weights each quasi-random point in the quadrature scheme is calculated using a dirichlet tesselation (Turner 2020).
-To improve comptational efficiency  funcion for a large number of of quadrature points, we set up an approach which breaks up the problem into manageable sub-windows.
-We do this by keeping each deldir call to less that 5000 points (which appears to be the point where the algorithm slowes noticibly).
+To improve computational efficiency function for a large number of of quadrature points, we set up an approach which breaks up the problem into manageable sub-windows.
+We do this by keeping each deldir call to less that 5000 points (which appears to be the point where the algorithm slows noticeably).
 To avoid edge effect (large areas on the edges of sub-areas), we rotate the subregions three times, the first two use a set of prime number to closest to total number of points (presences+quadrature points) divided by 5000.
-This allows us to split the study region in to an subsetable number of subwindows.
+This allows us to split the study region in sub-windows.
 We then take the median weight across all weight calculated for each point.

 ### References